davenverse/selection/README.md

 # selection [![Build Status](https://travis-ci.com/ChristopherDavenport/selection.svg?branch=master)](https://travis-ci.com/ChristopherDavenport/selection)

 selection is a Scala library for transforming subsets of values within a functor.
+Inspired by [selections](https://github.com/ChrisPenner/selections)

 Ever wished you could select just a few values within a functor, perform some operations on them, then flatten them back into the plain old functor again?
 Now you can!